jamesriley101/Google_foobar_solutions/challenge3_3 (Crack Safe)/README.md

 This program implements two solutions, and prints the unencrypted combination from each solution (which are the same), along with the execution times of the two solution methods.
-The encryptedcombination is assigned in the the Main function and passed to both methods.
+The encrypted combination is assigned in the the Main function and passed to both methods.

 	Example: